What are these ‘Correspondence or Back Shu points’?

 (By the way, this may be a bit technical for non-acupuncturists, but whenever someone massages or rubs your back, they are nearly always unconsciously treating one or more of these points!)

-The red dots show where an important back shu point is - Bladder 23.
+The image above shows where an important back shu point is – Bladder 23.

 They aren’t recognised by Western Medicine.

 More often they are used to clear excess than to tonify deficiency.

 For instance, someone catching a cold or fever, (in Chinese medicine this might be an invasion of ‘Wind-Cold‘ or ‘Wind-Heat‘), might receive a form of cupping called ‘sliding cupping’.

 Sliding cupping on these Correspondence points is done by applying a lubricant such as a light oil, then the cups, and slowly sliding them up and down the back over the particular points for Wind-Cold or Wind-Heat until the skin becomes congested, and its colour goes purple.

 The effect is to clear the pathogenic factor (wind-cold or wind-heat), accelerate the general metabolism and assist waste and toxin elimination.

 These correspondence points excel in clearing heat.
 Some acupuncturists use them specifically for this purpose, inserting the needles only just into the skin, and watching as, when inserted into the correct correspondence points, a general erythema (skin redness) develops around the base of the needles.

 Indeed, the appearance of this redness may confirm a diagnosis.
 (Note that this explanation isn’t quite complete as there are several other steps to take to be sure.
 Read our page on Aggressive energy for more on this.)

 Equally, when a point is used to treat its related zang or fu organ there can be a swift resolution of disharmony.